 A real estate agent representing a buyer will normally ask for a commission when submitting a purchase offer.
 A commission for a “buyer’s agent” can be negotiated but is usually about half of the standard commission paid to a listing agent.

 6. Do you understand that there are costs involved with the transaction?

 Costs include the State of Michigan’s Real Estate Transfer Tax and a title insurance policy, both of which are based on the sale price of your home.
 In addition, there are legal costs to consider so that the sales contract, title insurance and closing documents are drafted and reviewed properly.
 Keep in mind that the payment to hire an experienced real estate attorney to help you will be far less expensive than doing it yourself and making costly errors.

 Selling Your Home with Help from A Real Estate Attorney

-If you are well prepared and have an experienced real estate attorney to help, you should be able to sell your home yourself.
-Consult with Bill Ager at Ager Law Office.
+An experienced real estate attorney can help navigate selling your home yourself, Consult with Bill Ager at Ager Law Office.
 For a reasonable flat fee, Bill will make sure that you do it right.
 Call us at (734) 649-0784 for a consultation.